gvisco/GraphESN/README.md

 ## Repository Content
 - `g_esn`: The source code package implementing the GraphESN and the Constructive-GraphESN models in Python 2.6.
-- `html`: HTML documentation straight from the docstring.
-See index.html.
 - `example`: A simple tutorial showing how to use the g_esn library.
 To run the code type `python tutorial.py`.
 It requires g_esn and it's dependencies to be installed and availables for the Python interpreter.

 ## Bonus (Data Viewer)